Can Bankruptcy Stop Foreclosure?

 Foreclosure is the legal process by which a lender or mortgage company seizes and sells a property after a borrower has failed to keep up with mortgage payments.[1]
 Losing a home to foreclosure can be devastating—people not only forfeit their residence but also face long-term credit damage, difficulty finding new housing, and the emotional toll of displacement.
 Will bankruptcy stop foreclosure?

 Filing for bankruptcy often provides an immediate solution to the threat of foreclosure.
-Once a case is filed, anautomatic stay goes into effect, generally forcing lenders to cease all foreclosure activities as the bankruptcy court assesses your financial situation.[2]
-This protective measure grants you a window to reorganize debts (in Chapter 13) or discharge them (in Chapter 7), potentially saving your home if you follow through with the court-approved plan.
+Once a case is filed, an automatic stay goes into effect, generally forcing lenders to cease all foreclosure activities as the bankruptcy court assesses your financial situation.[2]
+This protective measure grants you a window to reorganize debts (in chapter 13) or discharge them (in chapter 7), potentially saving your home if you follow through with the court-approved plan.

 For instance, consider a homeowner in California who fell behind on mortgage payments after a job loss.
-By choosing Chapter 13, they leveraged the automatic stay to halt foreclosure proceedings immediately, then rolled their overdue mortgage payments into a multi-year repayment plan, ultimately staying in their home while catching up on delinquent amounts.
+By choosing chapter 13, they leveraged the automatic stay to halt foreclosure proceedings immediately, then rolled their overdue mortgage payments into a multi-year repayment plan, ultimately staying in their home while catching up on delinquent amounts.

 In many states—especially those with short foreclosure timelines—bankruptcy can be the difference between losing a home in a matter of weeks and gaining the time needed to create a viable financial strategy.[3]